SWI-Prolog/packages-semweb/README.md

 The semweb library provides a Prolog   library based on foreign-language extensions for storing and manipulating RDF triples.
 It can handle quite large sets of triples only  limited   by  available  memory.
-One million triples requires about 80MB memory, so   a  fully equiped 32-bit machine can handle about 25 million triples.
+One million triples requires about 80MB memory, so  a  fully equipped 32-bit machine can handle about 25 million triples.
 A   64-bit machine with 32Gb memory (just a few thousand euros in june 2009)   can  handle up to 150 million triples.